Bigpig4396/PyTorch-Generative-Adversarial-Imitation-Learning-GAIL/README.md

 step 10 agent 1 at [[0.22222222 0.77777778]] agent 1 action 1
 step 11 agent 1 at [[0.33333333 0.77777778]] agent 1 action 1
 ```
-You can see it replicate the expert trajectory correctly.
+You can see it replicates the expert trajectory correctly.